Tip

 The third argument of the dwt_coeff_len()

-(periodization) mode is slightly different from the others.
-It’s aim when
+is slightly different from the others.
+Its aim when doing the pywt.dwt

 Knowing that, you should never mix the periodization mode with other modes when